mekkablue/Glyphs-Scripts/README.txt

 Masters
 Copy layer to layer: Copies paths from one Master to another.
 Needs Vanilla.
+Dekink masters: Dekinks your smooth transitions which are not horizontal or vertical.
+Select one or more angled smooth connections and run this script to move the corresponding nodes in all other masters to the same relative position.
 Fill up empty layers: Copies paths from one Master to another.
 But only if target master is empty.
 Needs Vanilla.
 Find and Replace in Layer Names: Replaces text in all layer names (except Master layers) of selected glyphs.
 Useful if you use the bracket trick in many glyphs.
 Needs Vanilla.
 Insert instances: GUI for calculating and inserting weight instances.
 Needs Vanilla.